Why Airline Shares Are Falling Today

 So what

-The airlines have been among the sectors hardest hit by the COVID-19 pandemic, with demand for travel all but evaporating overnight.
-The carriers have responded by cutting flights and grounding airplanes, but no amount of cost reductions can offset a steep decline in revenue.
+Airlines have been hard hit by the pandemic, with travel demand all but evaporating overnight.
+The airlines have cut flights and grounded planes to try to trim costs, but no amount of cutting can offset no revenue coming in the door.

-The industry got some help late in March when the government came through with $50 billion in support, but that capital only buys time and will not be enough if demand does not quickly return.
+Airline executives in the last 24 hours have given an indication about how dire the situation is, with United president Scott Kirby saying during an employee town hall meeting that revenue is down $100 million per day.
+Southwest meanwhile operated 56 flights last Monday with zero passengers onboard, according to a memo obtained by the Dallas Business Journal.

 Image source: Getty Images.